The WSIB shall not review a worker’s loss of earnings (LOE) benefit more than 72 months after the date of the worker’s injury unless:

-- The final review may be deferred if the worker is co-operating in health care measures, WR activities with the injury employer, or is involved in a WT plan for re-entry into the labour market and the measures, activities, or plan are/is not completed by 72 months post-injury, or
+- The final review may be deferred if a worker is co-operating in health care measures, RTW activities, or a RTW assessment/plan and they are not completed by 72 months post-injury, or

 Co-operating in health care measures at 72 months

 In some cases, a worker will not be working but co-operating in health care measures at the time of the final review.
 Quite often the worker will be involved in a medical rehabilitation (MR) program.